kevin931/PythonTemplate/README.md

 ### What does documentation look like?

-Here is the link to how this [repository's documentation](pythontemplateproject.readthedocs.io)
+Here is the link to our [repository's documentation](https://pythontemplateproject.readthedocs.io)

 ### How do I build the documentation locally?